triple-w64/MedImago/README.md

-This is THE FIRST MEDICAL SOFTWARE
+This is the branch GM
+    Used for GM submitting his code here